missing-semester-cn/missing-semester-cn.github.io/course-shell.md

 do something as root.
 Though make sure you first double-check that you really wanted to do it that way!

-Once thing you need to be root in order to do is writing to the `sysfs` file system mounted under `/sys`. `sysfs` exposes a number of kernel parameters as files, so that you can easily reconfigure the kernel on the fly without specialized tools.
+One thing you need to be root in order to do is writing to the `sysfs` file system mounted under `/sys`. `sysfs` exposes a number of kernel parameters as files, so that you can easily reconfigure the kernel on the fly without specialized tools.
 For example, the brightness of your